Little Hipster Cloth Diapers

 Cloth Diaper Washing Instructions

-- IMPORTANT: Wash and dry all new diapers several times before putting on baby.
+1. I can't stress this enough.
+It is important to wash and dry all new diapers several times (at least 3) before putting on baby.
 This increases absorbency by removing the natural oils associated with the fibers.

 1. Once you have enough diapers to wash, soak diapers overnight in a full washer tub of plain COLD water